Gudimalkapur: Transport

-Gudimalkapur has an TSRTC bus depot at Mehdipatnam.
+Gudimalkapur has a TSRTC bus depot at Mehdipatnam.
 It is a hub of many buses bound to all parts of the city which is just beside the famous Amba Theater.

 The closest MMTS Train station is at Nampally.

 Religious Places

 Triambhakeshwar Temple

 Also known as Sai Baba Temple, it attracts many devotees from various areas of Hyderabad.
 It is home for deities like Shiva Lingam, Sri Durga Devi, Sai Baba and Navagraha.
 All the festivals are celebrated with devotion and Bhakti.
 Special life-sized idols of deities portraying important incidents of Hindu Mythology are set up on festivals.
 To manage the devotees on occasions like Sri Rama Navami, Maha Shivaratri, Udagi, Dussera, which are very well celebrated here, special security and crowd management techniques are implemented.

 Jhamsing Venkateshwara Temple

 It is one famous and oldest temples in the city, located right next to the market.
 Deities here include, Lord Venkateshwara along with Padmavathi and Alamelu and Radha Krishna.
 It stands in the corner a half-acre open ground.
 The temple is surrounded by greenery in the small garden.